Genivia/ugrep/README.md

     $ ugrep -V
     ugrep 1.2.3 x86_64-apple-darwin16.7.0

-This also installs the pattern files with pre-defined patterns for option `-f` at `/usr/local/share/ugrep/patterns/`.
-Option `-f` first checks the current directory for the presence of pattern files, if not found checks environment variable `GREP_PATH` to load the pattern files, and if not found reads the installed pre-defined pattern files.
+This also installs the pattern files with predefined patterns for option `-f` at `/usr/local/share/ugrep/patterns/`.
+Option `-f` first checks the current directory for the presence of pattern files, if not found checks environment variable `GREP_PATH` to load the pattern files, and if not found reads the installed predefined pattern files.

 Using ugrep within Vim
 ----------------------